top of page

 Understanding Estimated Taxes

-Estimated tax payments are the IRS’s way of making sure taxes are collected as income is earned, rather than waiting until you file your annual return.
-While employees typically have income tax withheld from paychecks, retirees often receive income from multiple sources that may not have withholding automatically applied.
+Estimated tax payments are the IRS’s way of ensuring taxes are collected as income is earned.
+This approach prevents taxpayers from waiting until they file their annual return.
+While employees typically have income tax withheld from their paychecks, retirees often receive income from multiple sources that may not have withholding automatically applied.

 Common Retirement Income Sources

-Social Security Benefits: These may be taxable depending on your overall income.
+• Social Security Benefits: These may be taxable depending on your overall income.
 You can elect to have taxes withheld, but many retirees don’t, which can lead to a surprise tax bill.
-Request to withhold Taxes
+For more details, visit Request to withhold Taxes.

-Pension Income: Some pensions offer withholding, but it may not fully cover your liability.
+• Pension Income: Some pensions offer withholding, but it may not fully cover your tax liability.

-IRA and 401(k) Withdrawals: Taxes can be withheld at the time of withdrawal, but if you take irregular distributions, you might come up short.
+• IRA and 401(k) Withdrawals: Taxes can be withheld at the time of withdrawal.
+However, if you take irregular distributions, you might come up short.

 Do You Need to Pay Quarterly?

-The IRS requires estimated payments if both apply:
+The IRS requires estimated payments if both of the following apply:

 Options for Retirees

-Adjust Withholding: You can increase withholding on Social Security, pensions, or IRA withdrawals to cover your liability and avoid quarterly payments.
+• Adjust Withholding: You can increase withholding on Social Security, pensions, or IRA withdrawals to cover your tax liability and avoid quarterly payments.

-Make Quarterly Payments: If withholding adjustments aren’t possible or sufficient, quarterly estimated payments may be required.
-IRS Estimated Tax Tool
+• Make Quarterly Payments: If withholding adjustments aren’t possible or sufficient, quarterly estimated payments may be required.
+Use the IRS Estimated Tax Tool to help determine your needs.

-Safe Harbor Rules: As long as you pay the required percentage of your prior year’s tax liability, you’ll generally avoid penalties—even if your actual tax owed is higher.
+• Safe Harbor Rules: By paying the required percentage of your prior year’s tax liability, you’ll generally avoid penalties—even if your actual tax owed is higher.

 Key Takeaway